JosephKevin/data_engineer/sql/README.md

 1. customer_id of orders table has a foreign key with reference to customer_id in the customers table.

 ## Solutions Explanation:
+Please check the solutions.sql file for the queries
 1. Steps:
-⋅⋅1.
+⋅⋅⋅1.
 Inner join customers and orders table on customer_id.
-⋅⋅2.
+⋅⋅⋅2.
 Group by name and use MAX(order_date) to get the latest order date.

 2. Steps:
 ⋅⋅1.
 Inner join customers and orders on customer_id with a where clause on quantity not equal to 0